AgnostiqHQ/covalent/doc/source/webapp_ui/logs/index.rst

 .. image:: ../images/logs_list.gif
    :align: center

 Each log entry represents a single event; most are one line but some (such as tracebacks) are multi-line.
-An entry contains the following information:
+An entry contains the following columns:

 Time
     The time and date of the log entry.
 Time format for time and date are hh:mm:ss,ms and yyyy-mm-dd.